Kaisaan/kaisaan.github.io/README.md

 # kaisaan.github.io
-me trying to figure out how git/github works by also figuring out how to make a website
+Me trying to figure out how git/github works by also trying to figure out how to make a website